 What is agreed is that CrM intake, combined with carbohydrate enhances the efficiency of skeletal muscle uptake.

 Take Home Points

-✓ CrM supplementation taken with Carbohydrate elicits a greater muscle Creatine uptake
+- CrM supplementation taken with carbohydrates elicits a greater muscle creatine uptake